-Welcome to Doncaster and Bassetlaw Kidney Association
+Welcome to Doncaster & Bassetlaw Kidney Association

-Set up in 2007, Doncaster & Bassetlaw Kidney Association helps kidney patients, their families and carers live with renal disease, from pre-dialysis through to transplant.
+Set up in 2007, Doncaster & Bassetlaw Kidney Association (DaBKA) helps kidney patients, their families and carers live with renal disease, from pre-dialysis through to transplant.

 The patients we help are mainly treated at Doncaster Royal Infirmary, Dearne Valley and Bassetlaw Dialysis Units, Sheffield Northern General Hospital, and Queen's Medical Centre Nottingham.

-DaBKA is run entirely on a voluntary basis for the benefit of renal patients.
+DaBKA is run entirely on a voluntary basis for the benefit of local renal patients.
 We provide information and support to patients, their families and carers.
 One of our aims is to raise public awareness of the importance of organ donation

-DaBKA have funded many projects including: a TV in renal outpatients, urinalysis monitors, doppler scanners, information leaflets and DVD's for new patients, day trips, social events and Christmas party to name but a few.
+DaBKA have funded many projects including: a TV in renal outpatients, urinalysis monitors, doppler scanners, information leaflets and DVD's for new patients, day trips, social events and Christmas parties to name but a few.

 DaBKA offers small financial grants for patients in urgent need.
 We have issued grants for essential items such as food and replacement essential white goods.